paoespinozarias/Mapping-OWLtoOAS/README.md

 #### <a name="dataTypes"></a>Data Types

 Primitive [data types](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#dataTypes) in the OAS are based on the types supported by the [JSON Schema Specification Wright Draft 00](https://tools.ietf.org/html/draft-wright-json-schema-00#section-4.2).
 In addition, primitives have an optional modifier property: `format`.
 OAS uses several known formats to define in fine detail the data type being used.
 However, to support documentation needs, the `format` property is an open `string`-valued property, and can have any value.
+Formats such as "email", "uuid", and so on, MAY be used even though undefined by this specification.
+Types that are not accompanied by a format property follow the type definition in the JSON Schema.
+Tools that do not recognize a specific format MAY default back to the type alone, as if the format is not specified.

 ## <a name="mapping"></a>Mapping between OWL and OAS